-Swiss footballers make history after reaching women’s Euro quarterfinals
+Swiss make history after reaching women’s Euro quarterfinals

-Around 2,000 fans watched the Swiss women's national team reach the quarterfinals of the European Championships at the public viewing at Zurich's main railway station.
+Around 2,000 fans watched the Swiss women's national football team reach the quarterfinals of the European Championships at the public viewing at Zurich's main railway station.
 There was huge jubilation when Switzerland scored the equaliser and when the final whistle blew.

 +Get the most important news from Switzerland in your inbox